Humans have always relied on shared information to survive.

-The system was never perfect, but it established an essential shared commons people could point to, argue with, and recognize as real.
+The system was never perfect, but it created something essential: a shared commons.
+A body of information people could reference, debate, and recognize as real.

 Editorial rigor becomes embodied in every action.
 The weight of language is considered carefully and carries the responsibility of every word.
 Initiatives cement transparent editorial standards and restore journalism as a public good.